gabischool/Build-React-Router-Movie/README.md

-# React Routing w/ React Router v.5
+# Build React Routing

 Topics:

 * React Router
-* Using Link and NavLink to navigate to specific routes
+* Using Link to navigate to specific routes
 * Passing Route Parameters
 * Passing props to components rendered by the Router